 There are various types of gangs a few examples are street gangs, prison gangs, white supremacy groups, and subversive groups.
-In the Charlotte Area street gangs have slowly increased in popularity among the youth.
+Street gangs have slowly increased in popularity among the youth.

 GANG IDENTIFIERS

 Gangs have developed different methods to show their presence.
 Gangs have written documentation, recruitment, initiation, Graffiti, Symbols, Tattoos, and Clothing that clearly marks each specific gang.